Devonshire cup coral (Credit Devon Wildlife Trust)

 Stretching from Hope’s Nose to Berry Head, Torbay is home to a rich array of marine plants and animals, which needs protection.

-This site has been designated to protected a wide range of habitats found in the area including rock and sediment habitats and the seagrass beds and for long snouted seahorse and native oyster.
+This site has been designated as a Marine Conservation Zone in 2013 to protect a wide range of habitats found in the area including rock and sediment habitats and the seagrass beds and for long snouted seahorse and native oyster.

 Stretching from Hope’s Nose to Berry Head, Devon Wildlife Trust describes Torbay as ‘the jewel in south Devon’s crown’ for marine wildlife.
 Torbay is a large natural harbour bordered by the busy holiday towns of Torquay, Paignton and the fishing port of Brixham.
 Torbay is home to a rich array of marine flora and fauna, which needs protection.